k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 ![image](images/globals_table_with_change.png)

--  To **edit** the Global variable value, type in the new value.
+-  To edit the Global variable value, type in the new value.
 The new value is in bold when this window is next accessed.

--  To **revert** to the previous value, click the left gray area of the Global variable entry and then click **Reset To Original Values**.
+-  To revert to the previous value, click the left gray area of the Global variable entry and then click **Reset To Original Values**.

 Notes:

 -  Only **non-final** Globals are displayed in the Globals environment's table.
 Final Globals cannot be updated.
--  Globals variables values can be overridden per environment.
-New Global variables cannnot be created per environment.
+-  Globals variable values can be overridden per environment.
+New Global variables cannot be created per environment.
--  When an implementation has been updated, for example - adding a new Global in **Shared Objects**, close and then open the Environment window to see the changes in the Globals grid table.
+-  When an implementation has been updated, for example; adding a new Global in Shared Objects, close and then open the Environment window to see the changes in the Globals grid table.

 ### Step 4 - Deploying the Environments